 According to Wagner, the nearby Ojai Valley Inn provided inspiration.
 “We looked at a Thomas and Bell concept behind the philosophy of our design,” he says.
 “The bunkering and the green complexes is really where we drove toward that look and feel.”

 Last year, I visited Soule Park for the first time since the renovation.
-The transformations of the 4th and 5th holes jumped out at me right away.
+The changes to the 4th and 5th holes jumped out at me right away.
 Before 2005, No. 4 was a par 5 and No. 5 was a par 4.
 Both were straightforward, with circular greens.
 Today, they are a pair of short par 5s with brash, memorable green complexes.

 For No. 4, Hanse and Wagner sculpted a semi-boomerang green that alludes to the 1st at Riviera and the 6th at Crystal Downs.
 Where Thomas and MacKenzie would have placed a bunker in the crook of the boomerang, however, Hanse and Wagner built a closely mown hummock through the middle, from front to back.
-The result is a green unlike any I’ve seen elsewhere.
-If you end up on the wrong side of the spine, you would do well to get down in three.
+The result is a green unlike any I’ve seen.
+If you end up on the wrong side of the spine, good luck getting down in two.

 The punchbowl 5th green is the inverse of the 4th—convex instead of concave.
-Until you reach the top of the ridge 20 yards out, you can’t see this green at all.
+Until you reach the top of the ridge 20 yards out, you can’t see the green at all.
 So going for it in two is a nervy proposition: a long iron or a wood to a blind target surrounded by dense foliage.
-Settling for a 75-yard wedge on your third shot is a safer bet, but the hole is short enough, under 500 yards from the tips, to encourage aggressive play.
+Settling for a 75-yard wedge on your third shot is a safer bet, but the hole is short enough—under 500 yards from the tips—to encourage aggressive play.

-As Hanse soon found out, however, the regulars at Soule Park had their own notions of “fun” and “stupid.”
+As they soon found out, however, the regulars at Soule Park had their own notions of “fun” and “stupid.”